andrewfb/Cinder-Awesomium/README.md

 Included is the Windows distribution of Awesomium 1.7.0 RC3, excluding their ```samples``` and ```wrappers``` folders.
 Please refer to the [Awesomium license](https://raw.github.com/paulhoux/Cinder-Awesomium/master/LICENSE.txt) for more information on licensing fees.
 Awesomium is NOT free software!

-To use this block with a release version of Cinder, clone the Cinder-Awesomium repository to the ```cinder_master/blocks/awesomium``` folder.
+#####Using this block with a release version of Cinder
+Clone the Awesomium block to your Cinder folder:
 * Open a command window
 * Switch to the disk containing the Cinder root folder: ```d:```
 * Browse to the Cinder root folder: ```cd path\to\cinder_master```